Hobart is a wonderful tourist destination that offers several attractive options for visitors.

 Many accommodation options, restaurants and cafes are clustered around Hobart’s spectacular waterfront which includes Salamanca Place.
 The good news is that our synagogue, located in the heart of the city at 59 Argyle St, is also close by.

-It’s perfectly feasible to stay at a range of hotels, hostels and self-catering establishments that will place you within walking distance of the waterfront, many other tourist attractions, various eateries, and the shul.
-Just consult any mapping program to view the options.
+It’s perfectly feasible to stay at a range of accommodation that will place you within walking distance of the waterfront, many other tourist attractions, various eateries, and the shul.
+If you would like specific recommendations, please contact us and we’ll be glad to make some suggestions.

 Unfortunately, if you’re concerned to keep kosher, there aren’t any hotels that offer kosher food, nor are there kosher restaurants or food outlets.
 The only kosher goods for sale are standard supermarket lines that happen to be kosher.

 It’s possible of course to bring food with you, but you should be aware that Tasmania has its own quarantine rules that are stricter than those applying elsewhere and are designed to protect our agriculture from pests and diseases.
-You can check the biosecurity regulations here.
+You can check the biosecurity regulations.

 You may also want to visit the Jewish section of the Cornelian Bay cemetery, located on a hillside overlooking the river a few kilometres north of the centre.
 Here you’ll find graves and remains dating back to the 19th century, among them some that were re-interred from Tasmania’s original Jewish graveyard in Harrington St after its redevelopment as an apartment block.

-The Cornelian Bay cemetery is a pretty, peaceful spot, but it can be a little tricky to find—ask at the shul if you need help.
+The Cornelian Bay cemetery is a pretty, peaceful spot, but it can be a little tricky to find—contact us if you need help.